amun3808/metin2-game-freeze-when-dragging-the-screen-fix/Readme.txt

 There's also the option of creating a timer when entering WM_ENTERSIZEMOVE, calling "Process()" when receiving WM_TIMER and killing it when receiving WM_EXITSIZEMOVE, but there's quite a big delay till the timer starts and it's also not very reliable, so..

 Note: This is HIGHLY experimental, since multithreading PythonApplication might result in data races and crash the client.
-I tried testing in as good as I could, but note that it's quite a big possibility for that to happen when you least expect it.
+I tried testing it as good as I could, but note that it's quite a big possibility for that to happen when you least expect it.